jamcowl/PythonTutorial/README.md

 - Improve the `countCrashes()` function with an `if()` statement at the beginning, which will check whether the requested month exists in the supplied `dict` or not.
 If it does not, you should `print()` an error message of your choice to the screen, then the function should `return` a value of `-1`.

-- Test these functions by running the following code:
+- Test these functions by running the following code.
 ```
 # get dict from filename
 crashDict = dictFromList(listFromFileName("sample2k.txt"))